for mat and yoga studios

 Built for your specific shape

 Pick-a-spot is toggled off by default for mat classes.
-Clients book a seat in the class; you don't fight the software to do the simple thing.
+Clients book a seat in the class and see how many spots are left; you don't fight the software to do the simple thing.

 Intake tuned for yoga teachers

-Cohort scheduling, fixed sessions over weeks, single payment with a deposit option, refund and swap rules separate from drop-in.
+Schedule the cohort, set its fixed sessions over weeks, take one upfront payment with a deposit option, and keep refund and swap rules separate from drop-in.

 who this fits